Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Should you get a permanent retainer?

-The most beneficial thing about bonded retainers is that it's impossible to forget to put it in.
-Once it is in place you can forget that it exists and never have to worry about the caretaking that comes with removable retainers.
-This also allows you to avoid all the pain that comes with putting in a removable retainer that has spent too long out of your mouth and on your shelf.
-Let's take a look at some of the other pros:
+This also allows you to avoid all the pain of putting in a removable retainer that has spent too long out of your mouth and on your shelf.
+Let’s take a look at some of the other pros:

-• Affordability: Over time, the cost of a permanent retainer vs a removable retainer will likely work out to be less as there is no opportunity for it to be lost and it is much less likely to be broken.
+• Affordability: Over time, the cost of a permanent retainer vs. a removable retainer will likely work out to be less as there is no opportunity for it to be lost, and it is much less likely to be broken.

 • Lose-ability: A permanent retainer is a “set it and forget it” method of orthodontic treatment that is easy to use and nearly impossible to lose.
 If this has happened to you, read about not wearing a retainer for a month.

-A permanent retainer can make your teeth difficult to clean well as the wire on a bonded retainer can trap bacteria and food and increase your chance of cavities since flossing becomes more difficult.
-A simple brushing of the teeth isn't enough; in order to avoid dental damage, thorough flossing is required.
 When it comes to flossing with orthodontics, you may want to consider purchasing a water flosser for easier cleaning.
 Read all about water flossers in our best water flosser guide.

 In the following video, one orthodontist explains why he doesn't like permanent retainers as much as Hawley or Essix.